 This wasn’t the only inspiration behind the hidden bar and reservation-only restaurant.
 McDermott has said that he pulled inspiration from a line from Willy Wonka that has become his mantra for the restaurant:

-“little surprises around every corner, but nothing dangerous”
+“Little surprises around every corner, but nothing dangerous."

-Daniello’s Latest Speakeasy on Sacramento Scene
+Daniello’s Latest Speakeasy on the Sacramento Scene

 What’s behind the growing popularity of these secret (or not-so-secret) establishments?

-Speakeasies first came on the scene during the Prohibition era when the sale and consumption of alcohol were illegal.
+Speakeasies first came on the scene during the Prohibition era (1920-1933), when the sale and consumption of alcohol were illegal.
+According to some accounts, the word speakeasy came from “speak-softly shops,” illegal drinking establishments in England and Ireland during the 19th century.
 These hidden bars, which were often located in secret or disguised locations, allowed people to drink alcohol without fear of being caught by the authorities.

-Today’s modern speakeasies are designed to recreate the atmosphere of the original speakeasies, with secret entrances, hidden bars, and vintage decor.
+They are designed to recreate the atmosphere of the original speakeasies, with secret entrances, hidden bars, and vintage decor.
 Additionally, many of these establishments offer unique and creative cocktails you won’t find elsewhere.

 The combination of secrecy, sophistication, and unique drinks make speakeasies popular among those seeking a one-of-a-kind drinking experience.